-We have generated our product revenue growth through acquisitions, new product launches and increased direct sales and marketing efforts both domestically and in Europe.
+We have generated our recent product revenue growth through acquisitions, new product launches and increased direct sales and marketing efforts both domestically and in Europe.
 We expect that our future revenue growth will be driven by our expanded domestic sales force, the continued implementation of our direct sales strategy in Europe and from internally developed and acquired products.
 We also intend to continue to acquire businesses that complement our existing businesses and products.

-Our gross margin on product revenues was 61% in both the quarter ended March 31, 2004 and the prior year period.
-The current quarter's gross margin benefited from strong growth in our higher margin products sold during the quarter and the resumption of direct sales of INTEGRA Dermal Regeneration Template which was offset by the full period impact of JARIT's instrument sales.
+Our gross margin on total revenues was 63% and 62% in the quarter ended March 31, 2005 and March 31, 2004 respectively.
+The current quarter's gross margin benefited from strong growth in our higher margin products sold during the quarter, including the Newdeal product line.
+Inventory fair market value purchase accounting adjustments totaling \$269,000 reduced reported gross margins by 1 percentage point in the first quarter of 2005.